BDC Hamburger Icon

 Since working remotely is desirable, you may wonder why providing additional benefits and perks to remote employees is necessary.
 After all, they already have the flexibility, time savings and comfort of working remotely.

-However, there’s more to it.
-Consider the following reasons why giving remote workers benefits and perks is essential:
+There’s more to it, however.
+Consider the following reasons giving remote workers benefits and perks is essential:

 • Giving remote workers benefits provides consistency.
 Standardizing your employees’ work technology and environment as much as possible gives them the tools they need to meet expectations.
-In addition to management objectives, it helps improve communication among team members.
+Beyond meeting management objectives, it also helps improve communication among team members.

 • Giving remote workers benefits is fair.
 Say you have some office workers and some remote workers.
 You have almost certainly provided computer equipment and software for your in-office staff.
-If this is the case, it’s fundamentally unfair to expect remote workers to pay for their work computer equipment with their own money.
+If that’s the case, it’s fundamentally unfair to expect remote workers to pay for their work equipment with their own money.

 • Giving remote workers benefits counteracts isolation.
 Not everything is perfect for remote workers.
 They may feel isolated and lonely because they’re not interacting with co-workers in person or leaving their homes much.
 Offering your remote team face-to-face opportunities can help alleviate loneliness and isolation.
 Recognizing special occasions and providing mental health benefits can also help.

 • Giving remote workers benefits can boost productivity.
 Engagement is key to employee productivity.
-Proactively reaching out to remote employees and caring about their welfare can help them feel appreciated and help you identify potential problems before they get severe.
-Keep communication lines open, and remind workers of all available benefits.
-For example, a worker may not remember that they can take unpaid time off while trying to juggle caring for a sick family member with work responsibilities.
+Proactively reaching out to remote employees and caring about their welfare can help them feel appreciated and allow you to identify potential problems before they become severe.
+Keep communication lines open and remind workers of all available benefits.
+A worker, for example, may not remember that they can take unpaid time off while trying to juggle caring for a sick family member with work responsibilities.

 • Giving remote workers benefits can reduce turnover.
-Creative perks will boost your team members’ job satisfaction, making them more likely to stay with your company longer.
-You’ll benefit from a properly trained, experienced workforce, enjoy reduced recruitment costs, and lower the expenses of getting new employees up to speed.
+Creative perks enhance job satisfaction, making employees more likely to stay with your company longer.
+You’ll benefit from a properly trained, experienced workforce; lower recruitment costs; and reduced expenses associated with onboarding new employees.

 Did you find this content helpful?